-A bowl filled with hearty homemade chili.
+A bowl filled with hearty homemade beef and lentil chili.

 Beef and Lentil Chili